Jane Danson

 Jane Danson (born Jane Elizabeth Dawson, 8 November 1978) is an English actress.
-She is known for her portrayal of Leanne Battersby in the ITV soap opera, Coronation Street, between 1997 and 2000, and from 2004 onwards.
+She is known for her portrayal of Leanne Battersby in the ITV soap opera Coronation Street, between 1997 and 2000, and from 2004 onwards.
 Her other television credits include Children's Ward (1995–1997), The Grand (1997) and The Bill (2002–2003).
 For her role on Coronation Street, Danson won the 2011 British Soap Award for Best Dramatic Performance.

 Career

 At the age of 12, Danson made her television debut under the name Jane Dawson in the 1991 Alan Bleasdale series GBH playing the part of Eileen Critchley.
 From 1995 to 1997, Danson played the role of Paula in the ITV children's television drama Children's Ward.
 In 1996, she also appeared in Out of Tune, a British children's sitcom which was shown on CBBC.
 She also made an appearance in the first episode of the BBC's Hetty Wainthropp Investigates which was aired in January 1996.

 In 1997, Danson landed parts in the ITV period drama series The Grand, in which she played the role of Monica Jones for seven episodes, and then in the top-rated ITV soap opera Coronation Street, playing teenager Leanne Battersby.
 The Battersby family were dubbed the "Neighbours From Hell" and made an immediate impact on the long-running show's loyal audience.
 Danson left the show in 2000, not long after a harrowing storyline that saw her character become a drug addict.
 Danson's next role was as Nurse Samantha Docherty in the drama series Always and Everyone (also known as A&E) from 2001 to 2002.
-She then later joined the cast of ITV police drama The Bill in 2002.
-Danson portrayed Gemma Osbourne, the first lesbian police officer in the show's history.
-However, the role was short-lived and she left in 2003.
+Danson then joined the cast of ITV police drama The Bill in 2002, portraying Gemma Osbourne, the first lesbian police officer in the show's history, who openly described herself as a "gold star lesbian" and "a 6 on the Kinsey Scale".
+Danson's stint in the role of Gemma Osbourne was short-lived, and she left The Bill in 2003.